Whig Party (British political party): History

 Waleed Ghani and his fiancée Felicity Anscomb applied to register the Whig Party with the Electoral Commission on 27 May 2014.
 The Whig Party was registered with the Electoral Commission on 15 September 2014.
 The Electoral Commission lists Waleed Ghani as its Leader and Nominating Officer and Felicity Anscomb as its treasurer.
 Ghani founded the party with the intention of filling a vacuum he saw in British politics.
 Jesse Norman, a Conservative Member of Parliament who in 2013 published a biography of the famous Whig politician Edmund Burke, proposed that Ghani may have exaggerated Whigs' historical progressive achievements.

 On 9 December 2014, Ghani was interviewed by Jo Coburn on the BBC's Daily Politics.
 Ghani has also received support from American Whigs.
 The party was founded without any policies, but instead a group of values such as human rights, love of country and diversity, for which they use the Swedish word mångfald (meaning "diversity", "variety" or "multitude").
 In early 2015, the Whig Party formed an agreement with Something New that meant both parties would cross-endorse candidates and they would not stand opposing candidates in the same seats.

 On 31 March 2015, the Whig Party released their manifesto for the 2015 general election.
 The party is pro-European Union and pro-immigration; it supports universal childcare from ages two to four and the abolition of student tuition fees; and it defends the rights of renters in the United Kingdom in addition to women's rights and human rights around the world.

+Following the 2016 referendum on UK membership in the European Union, in which the party voiced support for the "remain" campaign, the party announced that they would not field candidates in the 2017 general election.
+The party also fielded no candidates in the 2019 general election but is still registered with the Electoral Commission as of March 2024.